Chord builder · Chord page

 The C7 chord

-The C7 chord is the engine of blues and gospel.
-Its notes (C - E - G - A#) form a dominant seventh, which is why it shows up across blues, jazz and any song that needs a strong pull to the next chord.
-Songwriters pick the C7 when they want a blues feel, and on guitar it sits comfortably under a barre at the second fret.
+The C7 chord is tense in the most useful way.
+Its notes (C - E - G - A#) form a dominant seventh, which is why it shows up across the twelve-bar blues and gospel turnarounds.
+Songwriters pick the C7 when they want forward motion, and on guitar it sits naturally where most players already park their hand.
 The grease on the wheels of every twelve-bar blues that starts on C. The voicings, theory, progressions and song references that follow are organised so you can skim once or settle in for the full picture.

 Hear the C7 in the chord builder →